jeanfortheweb/memento/packages/snitch/README.md

 ## Examples

-The [react examples](https://github.com/jeanfortheweb/memento/tree/master/packages/react-examples) are our playground for new features and showing off alot of mementos power, but to give you a minimal glimpse:
+The [react examples](https://github.com/jeanfortheweb/memento/tree/master/packages/react-examples) are our playground for new features and showing off alot of mementos power.

+Here is a simple example that will increase the count property of the state everytime the 'MY_TASK_KIND' task gets assigned.

 ```js
 import { Store } from '@memento/store';